attack-monkey/flat-code-guide/Ternaries.md

 ```

 Note that switch ternaries can leak an extra nesting of logic, but they also help to simplify the visuals.

-Use wisely.
+🌶️  &nbsp; 🧩  &nbsp; If you are at the stage of using Switch Tenraries, consider using Conditionals from **The Prelude** + **Maybe Library**